 In a passive integration, a copy of each API transaction is sent asynchronously to the Cequence UAP platform.

-- The Cequence policy sits inline and captures all request & response that flows through the Gateway runtime (if the policy is enabled globally).
+- The Cequence policy sits inline and captures all requests and responses that flow through the Gateway runtime (when the policy is enabled globally).

-- The policy packages the incoming requests and responses and asynchronously sends to a
+- The policy packages the incoming requests and responses and asynchronously sends them to a Cequence API Proxy.

-Cequence API Proxy. - The Cequence API Proxy collates and processes the API Request & Response Payload and sends the formatted transaction to the Cequence UAP Platform.
+- The Cequence API Proxy collates and processes the API request and response payload and sends the formatted transaction to the Cequence UAP platform.

 Integration prerequisites